LaunchCodeEducation/lchs/src/appendices/software-installation/vscode-setup.rst

    you can take additional steps to personalize your workspace such as changing the theme.

-Follow the instructions below to install VSCode on your device.
+Follow the instructions below to install VS Code on your device.

 #. :ref:`Windows <vscode-win-install>`
 #. :ref:`Mac <vscode-mac-install>`